-- Assistant Professor, Division of Physical Medicine of Rehabilitation, Department of Medicine, University of Alberta
+- Associate Professor, Division of Physical Medicine of Rehabilitation, Department of Medicine, University of Alberta

-- Adjunct Assistant Professor, Department of Computing Science, University of Alberta
+- Adjunct Associate Professor, Department of Computing Science, University of Alberta

-- Adjunct Assistant Professor, Faculty of Rehabilitation Medicine, University of Alberta
+- Adjunct Associate Professor, Faculty of Rehabilitation Medicine, University of Alberta

 - Principal Investigator, Alberta Machine Intelligence Institute (Amii), University of Alberta